gyjbb/Leetcode-Python2/README.md

 [Leetcode link](https://leetcode.com/problems/minimum-size-subarray-sum/) \
 [Video link](https://www.bilibili.com/video/BV1tZ4y1q7XE) \
 [Reading link](https://github.com/youngyangyang04/leetcode-master/blob/master/problems/0209.%E9%95%BF%E5%BA%A6%E6%9C%80%E5%B0%8F%E7%9A%84%E5%AD%90%E6%95%B0%E7%BB%84.md) \
 This is about using **sliding window**.
-When the sum of all items before the end pointer euqal to or larger than the target, adjust the start pointer to narrow the window. record the window lenth.
+When the sum of all items before the end pointer euqal to or larger than the target, adjust the start pointer to narrow the window.
+Record the current smallest window lenth.
 Then move to next end point.

 <img src="https://github.com/gyjbb/Leetcode-Python2/blob/main/Screen%20Shot%202023-05-10%20at%204.32.31%20PM.png" width="700" height="400">